localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 AUTO_LOAD_POD=localstack-backend-pod
 ```

-Now, when LocalStack starts up, our whole backend will be loaded from the pod, and we can use the deployed application to perform various tests both locally and in CI.
+Now, when LocalStack starts up, our entire backend loads from the Cloud Pod, allowing us to perform various tests locally and in CI.

-This is furthermore tremendously useful for our frontend engineers, as they do not have to start or install any dependencies for the backend on their machine.
-They simply make use of our up-to-date pod, and LocalStack, against which they can develop the customer facing UI.
+This setup is also extremely beneficial for our frontend engineers, as they don't need to start or install any backend dependencies on their machines.
+They simply use our up-to-date pod and LocalStack to develop the customer-facing UI.

 ### Continuous Integration (CI) Analytics